LYtingN/LYTingN.github.io/content/Research.md

 date: 2024-07-08T12:00:00+08:00
 draft: false
 ---
 #### RL quadruped load adaptation, Haining, China

+Oct.
+2024--Today

+Advisor: Prof. Naira Hovakimyan (UIUC), Dr. Sheng, Chen

+- Quadrotor helilogging control

+- Smoothly landing in the end

+- Use ROS as platform

+#### RL quadruped load adaptation, Haining, China

 May.
-2024--Today
+2024--Sep.
+2024

-Advisor: Prof. Liangjing, Yang (iZJU)
+Advisor: Prof. Liangjing, Yang (iZJU), Prof. Hua, Chen (iZJU)

 - Quadruped Robotics Go2 can walk only on the joint information of itself (use teacher-student model)

+- Go2 can balance loads on its base well

 - Use issac_gym and legged_gym as basic platforms to train Go2 in the simulation

 - Self-adaptation without knowing the information of loadings

-- Still under constructing ...
+- Propose to ICRA(not received yet)

 {{< img src="/images/framework.png" alt="framework" width="600" >}}